codacy/codacy-sonar-csharp/README.md

 You can also create a docker to integrate the tool and language of your choice!
 Check the **Docs** section for more information.

+## Local Development

+**Requirements**:
+ - unzip, xmllint
+ - mono - implementation of .NET platform including compiler and runtime
+ - dotnet-sdk (on Archlinux also installs dotnet-runtim & dotnet-host & dotnet-targeting-pack) - the .NET Core SDK

+Compile the code with `make build-all`, just the main code with `make build`, or just the docs generator with `make build-docs`.
+See other useful targets inside the `Makefile`.

 ## Usage

 ### Publish the docker